Lindsey Graham Sold Out: He Won’t Back Cruz’s Election Commission

 “Congress should immediately appoint an Electoral Commission, with full investigatory and fact-finding authority, to conduct an emergency 10-day audit of the election returns in the disputed states.
 Once completed, individual states would evaluate the commission’s findings and could convene a special legislative session to certify a change in their vote, if needed.”

 Tens of millions of Americans are concerned about the integrity of the election.
 Close to ~50% think it was fraudulent.
-From the Dominion machines used to the potential that tens of thousands of non-citizens voted, there are many reasons to suspect that the election was not properly conducted and that Biden did not win.

 This election commission could be the remedy to that problematic perception.
 It would expose the fraud, or the lack thereof.
 It would keep Trump in the White House if he really won, or help Biden enter the White House with some degree of legitimacy if he is, in fact, the winner.